-Cash or Cash Equivalents Risk.
-At any time, the Fund may have significant investments in cash or cash equivalents.
-When a substantial portion of a portfolio is held in cash or cash equivalents, there is the risk that the value of the cash account, including interest, will not keep pace with inflation, thus reducing purchasing power over time.
+Cash and Cash Equivalents Risk.
+At any time, the Fund may have significant investments in cash and cash equivalents.
+When a substantial portion of a portfolio is held in cash and cash equivalents, there is the risk that the value of the cash account, including interest, will not keep pace with inflation, thus reducing purchasing power over time.